I think you’re too expensive.

 I can’t think of a business that doesn’t have a logo.
 Can you?
 It’s how you set yourself apart and communicate your brand values to your client.
 It’s the first step in your customer’s process of recognising and trusting you.
 One day, your logo might be as well-known and sought-after as Nike’s.
 I really implore that you don’t skip this branding step.

 Do I have to get the whole logo package?
-I just want the logo, not a branding sheet or mockups.
+I don’t think I need the branding sheet or mockups.

 You can pretty much get whatever you want if you reach out to me and let me know what your business’ individual needs are.
 But the reason I’ve started advertising logos in branding packages instead of standalone is that I feel that I’m delivering substandard branding experiences to clients when I only deliver a folder of logos without those important contextual and instructional elements.